fferegrino/og.feregri.no/README.md

- > This is a fork of https://github.com/anurag-roy/og.techlingo.fyi
+ > This is a fork of https://github.com/anurag-roy/og.feregri.no

 <div align="center">

 <img src="https://pub-cb12f9144e314eec94d19801ea4a36ee.r2.dev/og-logo.png" width="140" />

-# og.techlingo.fyi
+# og.feregri.no

 OpenGraph Image Generator for [anuragroy.dev](https://anuragroy.dev) using `@vercel/og` and Vercel Edge functions.